eliihen/dotfiles/README.md

 You probably don't want to run my install scripts, those are for my own use.
 But feel free if you want.

+I use Fedora, Arch and Gentoo linux for my workstations, and these files should work just fine with those distributions.
+YMMV with other distributions or operating systems.

 # Requirements for install scripts

 Requirements for pretty much everything